-Loneliness can affect everyone – it doesn’t discriminate based on age or status.
+Loneliness can affect everyone and loneliness symptoms do not discriminate based on age or status.
 In fact, a report in The Independent shows that up to 30% of the UK population have felt or feel chronically lonely.

-Furthermore, one in ten individuals feels that they lack the comfort of having a friend to confide in and one in five individuals feel unloved.
+Furthermore, one in ten individuals feels that they lack the social connection of having a friend to confide in and one in five individuals feel unloved.

-However one of the biggest issues is getting someone to admit they are lonely or struggling on their own.
+However one of the biggest issues for lonely people is getting them to admit they are lonely or struggling on their own.
 Therefore it is important as friends and family, to look out for them and be able to spot the signs.

-Although it sounds obvious, it’s not only you start thinking about it more in detail that it can start to make sense.
 If you have a work colleague for instance who always takes lunch alone, sits by themselves at other break times and doesn’t initiate much conversation, it could be because they feel uncomfortable and unsure how to fit in.
-There are some individuals who do enjoy their own company and it is a good idea to be mindful of that also.
-However, 42% of individuals at work felt like they didn’t have any friends.

 Everyone's experience is different